RedHatInsights/insights-frontend-storybook/src/docs/repos/chrome/DOC.md

-# Insights Chrome
+# Chrome

 The "wrapper" around your application!

-Insights Chrome provides:
+Chrome provides:

 * Standard header and navigation
 * Base CSS/style
-* A JavaScript library for interacting with Insights Chrome
+* A JavaScript library for interacting with Chrome

 ## Usage